matzew/kn-box/README.md

 ### Accessing a service

-TO extract the proper host & port for accessing a Knative service via Minikube use the following expression:
+To extract the host & port for accessing a Knative service via Minikube you can use the following expression:

 ```
 $(minikube ip):$(kubectl get svc kourier --namespace kourier-system --output 'jsonpath={.spec.ports[?(@.port==80)].nodePort}')